 A breed ban is the most proactive policy that can be undertaken concerning the pit bull problem.
 A ban saves the most human lives by preventing attacks before they occur.
 By prohibiting pit bull breeding, a ban also saves countless pit bulls from euthanasia.
 Data from Pawtucket, Rhode Island showed that attacks by pit bulls plunged into scarcity when its pit bull ban was active.5 Data from Aurora, Colorado showed a 93% reduction in pit bull euthanasia during its pit bull ban years.6

 - Mandatory spay/neuter

 Cities and animal advocates that truly seek to address the overpopulation of unwanted pit bulls must enact a mandatory pit bull sterilization policy.
-In 2014, over 700,00 pit bulls were projected for euthanasia by Animals 24-7.7 Roughly 14 months after Beaufort County adopted a pit bull sterilization ordinance has produced strong results by reducing euthanasia rates and damaging bites.5 More California cities and counties have followed suit.
+In 2014, over 700,000 pit bulls were projected for euthanasia by Animals 24-7.7 Roughly 14 months after Beaufort County adopted a pit bull sterilization ordinance in 2015, the number of pit bulls spayed and neutered free of charge jumped from 285 to 691.8

 - Identification and liability insurance

 Breed-specific legislation regarding pit bulls should always have the inclusion of mandatory micro-chipping and liability insurance, we recommend $300,000 at minimum.
 If a dog is unidentifiable, its owner cannot be identified for civil or criminal recourse.
 If an owner holds insufficient levels of liability insurance, the victim’s medical bills, loss of income and rehabilitation expenses cannot be recovered.

 - Prohibit felons from ownership

 Pit bulls were selectively bred for an activity that is now a felony in all 50 states: dogfighting.
-Pit bulls are the "chosen" breed for drug dealers, gang members and other violent offenders and as such, make up the vast majority of dogs shot by police officers.6 Convicted felons do not have the right to own a firearm, nor should they have a right to own a dog breed easily deployed as a "deadly weapon."
+Pit bulls are the "chosen" breed for drug dealers, gang members and other violent offenders and as such, make up the vast majority of dogs shot by police officers.9 Convicted felons do not have the right to own a firearm, nor should they have a right to own a dog breed easily deployed as a "deadly weapon."